Kevin-French/Empower-Beneficiaries/README.md

 ### AREAS FOR IMPROVEMENT
 - I would have liked to have used the standard `UICollectionViewController` class for both view controllers as they are very similar but I ran into an issue with the data for the first view controller not loading when using a diffable data source.
 I ran out of time so I discarded those changes and went back to the working solution I already had.
 - I prefer to use initializer injection whenever possible so I would have liked to do so with the View Controllers but I couldn't find a way to do that because the view models used the collection views in their initializers.
+- Given more time, I would add more testing.

 ### SPECS